 Trellis Graphics, a prominent feature of S-PLUS, had been missing from R until recently.
 One of the reasons for this was that the standard R graphics system is not very well suited to producing Trellis-like graphs.
-The Grid graphics package (Murrell, 2002) provides several powerful features which make a clean implementation of Trellis much easier.
-Here, we discuss the role played by Grid, in particular "grob"s (graphical objects) and the Grid unit mechanism, in implementing Lattice.
+The grid graphics package (Murrell, 2002) provides several powerful features which make a clean implementation of Trellis much easier.